Lijomol Jose

 Lijomol Jose is an Indian actress who primarily appears in Malayalam and Tamil films.
-She earned critical acclaim for portraying Senggeni in the Tamil film Jai Bhim (2021), which won her the Filmfare Award for Best Actress – Tamil.
+She earned critical acclaim for her role in the Tamil film Jai Bhim (2021), which won her the Filmfare Award for Best Actress – Tamil.

 Career

 Lijomol made her acting debut in the highly acclaimed Malayalam film, Maheshinte Prathikaaram in 2016.
 She then played the second female lead in the commercially successful film Kattappanayile Rithwik Roshan in the same year.
 In her third film, Honey Bee 2.5 (2017), she played the role of a personal make-up artist of actress Bhavana.
 She then starred in Street Lights (2018) with Mammootty before making her Tamil cinema debut with Sivappu Manjal Pachai (2019) opposite Siddharth.
 She was critically acclaimed for portraying the anguish of a primitive Irular tribe, Senggeni in Jai Bhim, co-starring actor Suriya.
 In 2024, she had three releases in year: Nadanna Sambhavam, I Am Kathalan and Her (all are Malayalam films).
-She played in the lead role in the Tamil film, Gentlewoman (2025).
+She played the lead role in the Tamil film, Gentlewoman (2025).

 Personal life

-Lijomol Jose married Arun Antony Onisseril on 4 October 2021, in Wayanad, Kerala.
+Lijomol hails from Peermade, Idukki, Kerala.
+She completed her MSc in information and library science from Pondicherry University.
+She married Arun Antony Onisseril on 4 October 2021, in Wayanad, Kerala.